Skip to Content

 Love it?
 Pls Share it!

-1. Pick Out the Right Pork Chop
+1. Pick the Right Pork Chop

 Making the perfect Southern fried pork chop begins with the correct cut of meat.
-For pan-frying, bone-in pork chops are best.
+For pan-frying, bone-in pork chops are the best.
 This is because the bone helps the pork chop retain moisture while also adding flavor to the meat.

 Southern-fried-pork-chops dinner on a blue plate